TW-Robotics/SAMYControl/README.md

 In the case of BPMN it will used a ???dictionary??? for representing the state and ??? ad hoc created classes ??? for representing the system-actions.

 ## SAMYControllerBase Implementation
 As previously stated, all the controllers that use the SAMYControlInterface (XXXXXbasedControllers) should inherit from SAMYControllerBase.
-SAMYControllerBase is a very basic class that enforces a certain pattern to be used in the XXXXXbasedController controller implementation.
+SAMYControllerBase is a very basic class that enforces the pattern previously described being used in the XXXXXbasedController controller implementation.
 The SAMYControlInterface is the following:

 ```Python
 class SAMYControllerBase: